On Monday, I had the opportunity to go to the elementary school here in...

 Once in the classroom, Fred and I we're introduced to the class by the teacher.
 The class then said in English, "Good morning Julia and Friederike!"
 How adorable is that?!
 Next, we walked around the classroom singing, "Hello, good morning my dear friends.
 Hello, good morning let's shake hands."
 At that point in the song, we stopped and turned to the person closest to us and said, "My name is _____."
 I think it is so cool how these children are being exposed to this much English at such a young age.
 After that, we sat in a circle and talked about America.
 The teacher asked me to speak some English for them, so I talked about my family.
 The class was then asked if they understood anything, and they did!

 Timeout!
 Keen to help change the bland look with my page.
-Thoughts concerning the overall branding of http://timhortonsbrier.ca?
-Really an exciting marathon edmonton that cares if required inside the Alberta areas.
+Thoughts concerning the overall branding of http://the-bereavement-register.ca?
+Really a shocking marketing company if required inside the Saskatchewan areas.
 Leave your opinions.
 Appreciate it!

 After about 30 minutes with the first grade class, they had a break outside, so Fred and I went with.
 Their playground equipment is so simple compared to what I'm used to seeing back home, but I think that is really good.
 Because of this, the children are forced to play more with nature and really use their imaginations.